Social Democratic Party of Popular Accord

-The Social Democratic Party of Popular Accord considers itself the successor of the People's Accord Party (PAP).
+The Social Democratic Party of Popular Accord considered itself the successor of the People's Accord Party (PAP).

 The party has stated its commitment to a social market economy according to the formula: "the market - as far as possible, government regulation - as far as necessary."
 Such a model aims to cut off the most negative features of a market economy.

-The party's only seat won in a Belorussian legislative election was in 2000.
+The party's only seat won in a Belarusian legislative election was in 2000.

 In the 2018 elections to local councils of deputies, 11 representatives were elected from the party.

 In the 2019 Belarusian parliamentary election, the party did not nominate candidates on party lists, and 1 representative of the party was nominated through the collection of signatures.

+On 9 August 2023, the Social Democratic Party of Popular Accord was liquidated by the Supreme Court of Belarus.